xuperdata/mesatee-core-standalone/README.md

 ## Have a try

 There is a `quickstart` in mesa_services directory.
 That's how we write a network enclave application.
-After compalation, you can get 2 bianry, `fns` and `quickstart`.
+After compalation, you can get 2 bianries: `fns` and `quickstart`.

 ```
 export IAS_SPID=xxxx